5 (video game)

-5 (5 -ファイブ-, 5 -Faibu-) is a Japanese adult visual novel developed by Ram that was released on July 25, 2008, for Windows as a DVD.
-5 is the third game developed by Ram, and the first to be released after an eight-year hiatus since the first release of their last game, Koigokoro.
-The game is described by the development team as a "dramatic adventure", and a "noisy northern province love comedy" (ドタバタ 北国ラブコメディ, dotabata hokkoku rabu komedi).
-The game bears the tagline, "Five little love tales which are likely to be buried in snow."
-The gameplay in 5 follows a linear plot line, which offers pre-determined scenarios and courses of interaction, and focuses on the appeal of the five female main characters.
+5 (5 -ファイブ-, 5 -Faibu-) is a Japanese adult visual novel developed by Ram and released on July 25, 2008, for Windows.
+5 is Ram's third game.
+The developers described 5 as a "dramatic adventure", and a "noisy northern province love comedy" (ドタバタ 北国ラブコメディ, dotabata hokkoku rabu komedi).
+The game's tagline is, "Five little love tales which are likely to be buried in snow."
+5 has typical visual novel gameplay.

 Gameplay

-5s gameplay requires little interaction from the player as most of the duration of the game is spent simply reading the text that appears on the screen which represents either dialogue between the various characters or the inner thoughts of the protagonist.
-Every so often, the player will come to a point where he or she is given the chance to choose from multiple options.
-The time between these points is variable and can occur anywhere from a minute to much longer.
-Gameplay pauses at these points and depending on which choice the player makes, the plot will progress in a specific direction.
-There are five main plot lines that the player will have the chance to experience, one for each of the heroines in the story.
-To view all five plot lines, the player will have to replay the game multiple times and make different decisions to progress the plot in an alternate direction.
-One of the goals of the gameplay is for the player to enable the viewing of hentai scenes depicting the protagonist, Takahiro, and one of the five heroines having sexual intercourse.
+5 has five main plot lines for the player to experience, each following one of the five heroines.
+To view all five plot lines, the player will have to replay the game multiple times and make different decisions.
+Different endings allow the player to see different h-scenes involving the protagonist, Takahiro, and one of the five heroines.

 Plot and characters

 The story of 5 revolves around Takahiro Inaba (稲葉 孝弘, Inaba Takahiro), who makes a trip to Hokkaidō, Japan with his younger sister Airi Inaba (稲葉 愛理, Inaba Airi) in the winter.
 The two find their way to Kaede Okina (奥菜 楓, Okina Kaede), a friend of their father's, only to realize that their visit is not expected as their father only contacted her regarding their visit that morning of their arrival.
 Despite this, Kaede welcomes them to stay at her farm, where the main portion of the game's story takes place, and provides them with food and shelter.
 After two days at the farm, Takahiro rides Kaede's motorcycle to the town's shopping district and comes upon a lively, but clumsy girl named Honoka Orito (織戸 ほのか, Orito Honoka), who collided with Takahiro and injured her leg after running downhill.
 Due to this, Takahiro decides to take her home where he meets her older sister Nene Orito (織戸 禰音, Orito Nene).
 Nene, unlike Honoka, is more reliable, intelligent, and takes care of the general domestic household chores.